-We’ve compiled a list of tips from Survivors to help you navigate surgeries and treatments.
+We have compiled a list of tips from Survivors to help you navigate surgeries and treatments.
 If you have any additional tips that you would like us to consider adding, please send them to contact@breastconnect.org.

-- Items that will help you feel clean without shower, such as baby wipes, dry shampoo, and hand sanitizer
+- Items that will help you feel clean without a shower, such as baby wipes, dry shampoo, and hand sanitizer

-- Make sure you designate a point person to update family and friends, create a text or email list
+- Make sure you designate a point person to update family and friends; create a text or email list

 - A long (10ft) charger for your phone or an extension cord